dsaidgovsg/terraform-modules/modules/core/packer/roles/td-agent/README.md

-# td-agent (Fluentd)
+# td-agent (fluentd)

-This role ensures that td-agent is installed on the target machine.
+This role ensures that `td-agent` is installed on the target machine.

-Configuration to slurp local `systemd` `journal` logs will be added.
+You are required to provide your own configuration for `td-agent`, given as a path to Ansible playbook variable `config_file`.

 See <https://www.fluentd.org/faqs> to check the difference between `td-agent` and `fluentd`.